-- A \$500 enrollment deposit is charged upon accepting the space, the deposit is applied to the final month's tuition, with proper notification. - When your child no longer attends a Footsteps Child Care, Inc. program and you have provided the Administrative Office notification, in writing VIA EMAIL, thirty (30) days before the child is withdrawn from the program, and your account is settled in full, your deposit is credited to your final tuition bill, or a refund sent to you for the remaining amount.
+- All children and siblings are required to pay an enrollment deposit equaling one-quarter of the child's monthly tuition, the deposit is applied to the June tuition, or the Month a child is enrolled, with proper notification. - The enrollment deposit is included with the August invoice or your first tuition statement. - Pro-rata adjustments will be made to reflect any schedule adjustments during the year. - When your child no longer attends a Footsteps Child Care, Inc. program and you have provided the Administrative Office notification, in writing, thirty (30) days before the child is withdrawn from the program, and your account is settled in full, your deposit is credited to your final tuition bill, or a refund sent to you for the remaining amount.